Dorothy Lamb

 Lady (Dorothy) Brooke Nicholson, GBR MBE (1887–1967), better known by her maiden name Dorothy Lamb, was a British archaeologist and writer known for her catalogue of terracotta in the Acropolis Museum, Athens and her work in Mediterranean field archaeology.

 Early life and education

-Dorothy Lamb was born in Manchester on October 4, 1887 to the mathematician Sir Horace Lamb and his wife Elizabeth.
-She was one of seven children, who included the painter Henry Lamb.
-She was educated at Manchester High School and Wycombe Abbey boarding school.
+Dorothy Lamb was born in Manchester on October 4, 1887, to the mathematician Sir Horace Lamb and his wife Elizabeth.
+Her siblings included the classicist Walter Lamb and the painter Henry Lamb.
+Her nephew was the climatologist Hubert Lamb and her great-nephew was the Liberal Democrat politician Norman Lamb.

+Lamb was educated at Manchester High School and Wycombe Abbey boarding school.
 She later attended Newnham College, Cambridge, where she read classics from 1906 to 1910 and graduating with honors.
 Encouraged by Jane Harrison, Lamb travelled to Greece and was accepted as a student of the British School at Athens from 1910 to 1911.